At 3 months pregnant, you’re in the last month of your first trimester!

 Start shopping for some new maternity clothes and enjoy it, mama!

-Can you feel the baby at 3 months?
+Can you feel a baby at 3 months?

 We know that this is another big milestone you’re looking forward to, but it’s very unlikely that you’ll feel your baby move just yet.